-Today, Washington is home to the highest population of Native Hawaiian/Pacific Islanders in the U.S., outside of Hawai’i and California.
+Today, Washington is home to the highest population of Native Hawaiian/Pacific Islanders (NH/PI) in the U.S., outside of Hawai’i and California.
 As such, PICA-WA works in various regions of Washington providing no cost support services and programs to engage and support Pacific Islander communities across the state.

 Service Regions